 snakemake --cores 1 -n

 This will perform a dry-run, which means it will display all the steps (or rules) that need to be executed.
 To also display the reason why those rules need to be exeucted, run

 Finally, a simplified dry-run can be achieved by executing

-snakemake without any parameters will execute the whole workflow.
+snakemake --cores 1 without any additional parameters will execute the whole workflow.
 Snakemake requires you to designate the number of cores when running the

 DROP’s steps are computationally heavy, therefore it is a good idea to run them in parallel.
 Snakemake automatically determines the steps that can be parallelized.
 The user simply needs to specify the maximum number of cores that Snakemake can take, e.g. for 10 cores:

 An example for calling the aberrant expression pipeline with 10 cores would be

 When DROP is updated or jobs fail, the following commands can be used to rerun and troubleshoot.

 While running, Snakemake locks the directory.
 If, for a whatever reason, the pipeline was interrupted, the directory might be kept locked.
 Therefore, call

 unlock command for every module